 Research

-In parallel to this, we are developing methods to improve the precision and accuracy of CMB lensing measurements and its cross-correlation with other tracers of the matter distribution, such as galaxies.
+In parallel to this, I am developing methods to improve the precision and accuracy of CMB lensing measurements and their cross-correlation with other tracers of the matter distribution such as galaxies.
 These probes allow for precise constraints on the mass of the neutrinos, dark energy and dark matter.

-Though I am a theorist, I like to work at the interface with data, and I am lucky to do this as member of the analysis working group of the Simons Observatory (SO).
-Recently, I also became a member of the Dark Energy Spectroscopic Instrument (DESI).
-In tandem, these two experiments promise to provide deep insights into the workings of our Universe; in particular, I am hoping to contribute to some exciting measurements of the cross-correlation between the galaxy locations determined by DESI and the matter distribution as inferred from CMB lensing.
+Though I am a theorist, I like to work at the interface with data and am lucky to do so as member of two international collaborations: the Dark Energy Spectroscopic Instrument (DESI) and the Simons Observatory (SO), where I co-lead the delensing working group.
+In tandem, these two experiments promise to provide deep insights into the workings of our Universe.

-For more details on my work, please take a look at my papers.
+For more details about my work, please take a look at my papers or my PhD thesis.

 About me

-I am from Galicia, and I have had the pleasure to live in other beautiful places such as British Columbia, New York, and Cambridge.
+I am from Galicia, and I have had the pleasure to live in other beautiful places such as British Columbia, New York, Cambridge and California.
 I enjoy all things outdoors, and I care deeply about social justice.

 FAQ about my name: my first name is Antón, and I have two last names, Baleato and Lizancos, as is traditional in the Iberian peninsula and much of the world.
 Baleato comes from my father, and Lizancos from my mother.
 You will find that in my articles I use both, but please feel free to refer to me just by one (typically Anton Baleato).